Authors of section

 8. Cast application

 Cast application is far easier with the aid of an assistant.
-One person holds the reduction while the other (operator) applies the cast.
-If both are skilled in cast application, typically the one in charge takes responsibility for holding the reduction.
-If he or she must personally apply the cast, the assistant holds the leg.
+One person holds the reduction while the other (the operator) applies the cast.
+Reduction should be repeatedly verified during cast application.

 Holding the reduced position

-This technique usually holds the reduction that has been achieved, and allows the operator to apply the padding and the plaster cast.
+This technique usually holds the reduction that has been achieved and allows the operator to apply the padding and the plaster cast.

-Tip: Avoid strong dorsiflexion of the foot as this can cause recurvatum (apex-posterior angulation) of the lower leg.
+Note: Avoid strong dorsiflexion of the foot as this can cause recurvatum (apex-posterior angulation) of the lower leg.

 Assessment of rotational reduction